-It is never safe to look directly at the uneclipsed Sun, or a partial or annular solar eclipse, or the partial phases of a total solar eclipse without the proper equipment and techniques.
+One should not look directly at the uneclipsed Sun, or a partial or annular solar eclipse, or the partial phases of a total solar eclipse without the proper equipment and techniques.
 Even when 99% of the Sun's surface (the photosphere) is obscured during the partial phases of a solar eclipse, the remaining crescent Sun is still intense enough to cause a retinal photochemical injury, even though illumination levels are comparable to twilight and it seems safe to look without a protective filter (Chou 1981 and 1996, and Marsh 1982).
 Viewing the Sun through binoculars, a telescope, or other optical device without proper protective filters can result in immediate thermal retinal injury because of the high irradiance level in the magnified image.
-The only time that the Sun can be viewed safely with the naked eye is during the brief total phase ("totality") of a total eclipse, when the Moon completely covers the bright disk of the Sun, revealing the magnificent solar corona, which is about as bright as the full Moon and just as safe to look at.
-Outside of totality, failure to use proper observing methods may result in permanent eye damage and severe visual loss.
+During a total solar eclipse the only time that the Sun can be viewed safely with the naked eye is during the brief total phase ("totality"), when the Moon completely covers the bright disk of the Sun, revealing the magnificent solar corona, which is about as bright as the full Moon and just as safe to look at.
+Outside of totality, and at all phases of an annular or partial solar eclipse, failure to use proper observing methods may result in permanent eye damage and severe visual loss.
 This can have important adverse effects on career choices and earning potential, because it has been shown that most individuals who sustain eclipse-related eye injuries are children and young adults (Penner and McNair 1966, Chou and Krailo 1981, and Michaelides et al. 2001).